enclustra-bsp/bsp-xilinx/README.md

 To run the build script a Python interpreter is required.
 The system is compatible both with Python 2 and Python 3.

-Running the build.py script without any arguments starts the Build Environment in GUI mode.
+Running the build.sh script without any arguments starts the Build Environment in GUI mode.
 At this stage the user is prompted to select the the module model, the base board model, the boot mode and software for later use.

 For automating the build process, command line interface is available.